 Places to Eat While in Arthur, IL

 One great way to get acquainted with Arthur is to dine like a local.
-This is the perfect place to order Amish style favorites, especially if you’ve never tried these comforting and hearty dishes before.
-There’s also BBQ, Tex-Mex, and Italian options to please every palate.
+This is the perfect place to order Amish-style favorites, especially if you’ve never tried these comforting and hearty dishes before.
+There are also BBQ, Tex-Mex, and Italian options to please every palate.
 Read on for our dining recommendations in Arthur, IL.

 First on the list is Yoder’s Kitchen.
-Yoder’s not only has a buffet of Amish style meals, it also has a full bakery of tasty foods guaranteed to leave you feeling satisfied.
-Located on 1195 E. Columbia St., Yoders is a one-stop shop for dining and quality Amish gift shopping.
+Yoder’s not only has a buffet of Amish-style meals, but it also has a full bakery of tasty foods guaranteed to leave you feeling satisfied.
+Located at 1195 E. Columbia St., Yoders is a one-stop shop for dining and quality Amish gift shopping.

 Pauly’s BBQ features award-winning beef brisket, pulled pork, and more.
 Don’t forget to try their homemade smoked mac and cheese.
 You can find them at 310 E. Columbia St.

-La Cascada Mexican Grill is popular for their authentic Mexican cuisine and delicious salsa.
+La Cascada Mexican Grill is popular for its authentic Mexican cuisine and delicious salsa.
 Located at 1063 E. Columbia St., La Cascada Mexican Grill is a favorite spot for locals and tourists alike.

-Heartland Deli & Delights has delicious sandwiches along with fresh breads, cookies, pies, and snacks.
+Heartland Deli & Delights has delicious sandwiches along with fresh bread, cookies, pies, and snacks.
 The perfect lunch spot.
-Dine in at 205 S. Vine St.
+Dine-in at 205 S. Vine St.